 The General Fund Budget is the City's fiscal operating blueprint.
-The FY 2015-16 General Fund operating budget is based on resource projections of \$172,829,814.
+The Fiscal Year (FY) 2015-16 General Fund operating budget is based on resource projections of \$172,829,814.
 Departmental operating expenditures and transfers-out are budgeted at \$172,816,446.

 The 2015-16 operating budget continues the City's commitment to fiscal responsibility and effective management.
-Next year's inflation adjusted appropriations, as budgeted, are slightly up to \$651 per capita, compared to the current year budget of \$635 per capita.
+Inflation adjusted appropriations, as budgeted, are slightly up to \$651 per capita, compared to the FY 2014-15 budget of \$635 per capita.
 Furthermore, the budget is balanced without the use of contingency reserve funding while concentrating resources on two of the community's key priorities: education and public safety.
-In accordance with the "Support Our Schools Initiative" (Measure BB), approved by Irvine voters in November 2012, next year's budget includes \$4.0 million of direct cash support for local schools.
+In accordance with the "Support Our Schools Initiative" (Measure BB), approved by Irvine voters in November 2012, the budget includes \$4 million of direct cash support for local schools.
 Additionally, indirect support in the amount of \$4.6 million is provided including crossing guards, school resource officers and other services.
-Next year's budget also appropriates new funding to hire five new police officers, increasing the City's total sworn contingent to 217 personnel.
-The addition of two civilian positions in the Public Safety department is also proposed: a Management Analyst I and a Forensic Specialist I. Resources are also budgeted to maintain expanding infrastructure including the anticipated opening of Trabuco Community Park and Adventure Playground in the fall.
+The budget appropriates new funding to hire five new police officers, increasing the City's total sworn contingent to 217 personnel and includes the addition of two civilian positions in the Public Safety department: a Management Analyst I and a Forensic Specialist I. Resources are also budgeted to maintain expanding infrastructure including the anticipated opening of Trabuco Community Park and Adventure Playground in the fall.
 Community awards and grants to the Barclay Theater, Legal Aid Society, Discovery Science Center, the Orange County Human Relations Council, and Irvine Adult Day Health Services are maintained at the same level as the previous year, including the \$20,000 matching grant for Irvine Adult Day Health Services.

 Revenue projections are based on the most current economic data available and budgeted appropriations reflect ongoing efforts to achieve efficiencies.
 Each City department has carefully evaluated its expenditures, seeking to maintain services while reducing costs wherever feasible.
 Contingencies traditionally built into the operating budget as a means of accounting for unexpected needs has been reduced to the most basic level or eliminated entirely.
-The assumed vacancy rate in budgeting salary and benefit costs for non-sworn personnel is 4% and 2% for sworn personnel.
+The assumed vacancy rate in budgeting salary and benefit costs for non-sworn personnel is 4 percent and 2 percent for sworn personnel.
 At the end of the year the City expects to have a balance of approximately \$30.6 million in its Contingency Reserve Fund as a buttress against unexpected events and future economic uncertainty.
-This reserve equates to 17.7% of the City's proposed budget.
-The City expects to finish the current fiscal year with a surplus that can be used by the City Council at the end of the year to reach its goal of increasing the City's Contingency Reserve Fund balance to 20%.
+This reserve equates to 17.7 percent of the City's adopted budget.
+The City expects to finish the current fiscal year with a surplus that can be used by the City Council at the end of the year to reach its goal of increasing the City's Contingency Reserve Fund balance to 20 percent.